x0rCTF/serverless.yml/README.md

 ### Provider

-Here we will define our general settings.
-Such as the name of the platform we are working on, our region etc.
+This is where our general settings are defined.

 ```yml
 provider: